CLIUtils/CLI11/README.md

 everything after that is positional only.

 #### Validators
 Validators are structures to check or modify inputs, they can be used to verify that an input meets certain criteria or transform it into another value.
-They are added through an options `check` or `transform` functions.
-They differences between those two function are that checks do not modify the input whereas transforms can and are executed before any Validators added through `check`.
+They are added through the `check` or `transform` functions.
+The differences between the two function are that checks do not modify the input whereas transforms can and are executed before any Validators added through `check`.

-CLI11 has several Validators built in that perform some common checks
+CLI11 has several Validators built-in that perform some common checks

 -   `CLI::IsMember(...)`: 🚧 Require an option be a member of a given set.
 See [Transforming Validators](#transforming-validators) for more details.
 -   `CLI::Transformer(...)`: 🚧 Modify the input using a map.
 See [Transforming Validators](#transforming-validators) for more details.
--   `CLI::CheckedTransformer(...)`: 🚧 Modify the input using a map, and Require that the input is either in the set or already one of the outputs of the set.
+-   `CLI::CheckedTransformer(...)`: 🚧 Modify the input using a map, and require that the input is either in the set or already one of the outputs of the set.
 See [Transforming Validators](#transforming-validators) for more details.
 -   `CLI::ExistingFile`: Requires that the file exists if given.
 -   `CLI::ExistingDirectory`: Requires that the directory exists.
 -   `CLI::ExistingPath`: Requires that the path (file or directory) exists.